agathoklisx/libved/README.md

  * And it would be even greater if you could easily request a collection, that use
  * each other properties, to build a task, like an editor.
 As standard algrorithm!
  * I could [fore]see used a lot.
 This particular is a prototype and not yet ready,
- * but this is the idea and is a general one and it seems that it could be usefull
+ * but this is the idea and is a general one and it seems that it could be useful
  * for all; they just have to connect to C and use these algorithms.
  */